The farm now

 Glenwood_stove.jpg

-In establishing oversight for the farm’s future use, a long-term plan will be strengthened by nomination of the farm to the National Register of Historic Places, preparation of an application for National Historic Landmark designation, and the execution of preservation easements for the farmhouse and barn, similar to conservation easements granted by Don and Jane that protect the land.
+In establishing oversight for the farm’s future use, a long-term plan will be strengthened by nomination of the farm to the National Register of Historic Places, preparation of an application for National Historic Landmark designation, and execution of preservation easements for the farmhouse and barn, similar to conservation easements granted by Don and Jane that protect the land.